Logiqx/gpx-ideas/docs/core/clarification.md

 </xsd:simpleType>
 ```

-Proposed to use a new simple type for `<magvar>` and various GPX extensions:
+Propose to declare a new simple type for `<magvar>` and various GPX extensions:

 ```xml
 <xsd:element name="magvar" type="angleType" minOccurs="0">